Messaging

 Further Reading

-- Messaging API Reference -- endpoint details and request/response schemas
+- Messaging API Reference -- Endpoint details for sending and querying messages

 - MCP Tools --